ORGelling/cardgameClasses/README.md

 ```
 cardgame
 ├── src
 │   ├── main.cpp        # Entry point of the application
 │   ├── deck.h          # Header file for the Deck class
 │   ├── deck.cpp        # Implementation of the Deck class
 │   ├── hand.h          # Header file for the Hand class
 │   ├── hand.cpp        # Implementation of the Hand class
 │   └── card.h          # Definition of the Card structure
 ├── CMakeLists.txt      # CMake configuration file
-└── README.md          # Project documentation
+├── README.md           # Project documentation
+├── class-structure     # The executable
+└── class-structure.cpp # The current main working file
 ```

 ## Setup Instructions